Quality declaration- summary

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

 This product presents the gross value of agricultural commodities that are produced with the assistance of irrigation, The publication presents data on national, state and territory bases.
-Sub-state level data, including Natural Resource Management (NRM) region and the Murray-Darling Basin (MDB) region, will be released in data cubes attached to the publication.
+Sub-state level data, including Natural Resource Management (NRM) region and the Murray-Darling Basin (MDB) region, are released in datacubes attached to the publication.

-Gross Value of Irrigated Agricultural Production (GVIAP) estimates closely complement estimates contained in ABS Water Account, Australia (cat. no. 4610.0) which is produced annually.
+Gross Value of Irrigated Agricultural Production (GVIAP) estimates complement estimates contained in the Water Account, Australia (cat. no. 4610.0) which is produced annually.

-These GVIAP estimates have been published within 16 months of the of the reference period and approximately three months after the release of the main value of agricultural production data in Value of Agricultural Commodities Produced, Australia (cat. no. 7503.0).
+These GVIAP estimates have been published within 11 months of the reference period and one month after the release of the main value of agricultural production data in Value of Agricultural Commodities Produced, Australia (cat. no. 7503.0).

 All estimates in this publication are subject to sampling error.
 For more information about these errors, refer to the Explanatory Notes within this release.

 GVIAP is calculated for each irrigated 'commodity group' produced by agricultural businesses.
-That is, GVIAP is generally not calculated for individual commodities, but rather for groups of 'like' commodities according to irrigated commodity grouping on the ABS Agricultural Census or Rural Environment and Agricultural Commodities Survey forms.
-The irrigated commodity groups vary slightly on the survey form from year-to-year.
-See the Appendix within this release for further information about the commodity groups used for this release.
+That is, GVIAP is generally not calculated for individual commodities, but rather for groups of 'like' commodities, according to irrigated commodity groupings in the Agricultural Census or Rural Environment and Agricultural Commodities Survey (REACS).
+The irrigated commodity groups may vary slightly on the survey forms from year-to-year; see the Appendix within this release for further information about the commodity groups used for this release.

-The scope change impacts on all components of GVIAP.
-Where information is sourced from the Agricultural Census there will be an impact on estimates, including for crops and horticulture where production information is now only collected from businesses with a value of agricultural operations of $40,000 or greater.
+The scope change impacts all components of GVIAP.
+Where information is sourced from the survey there will be an impact on estimates, including for crops and horticulture where production information is now only collected from businesses with a value of agricultural operations of $40,000 or greater.

-As a result of the change in scope, the 2015-16 GVIAP will not be directly comparable to previously published GVIAP outputs.
+As a result of the change in scope the 2017-18 GVIAP will not be directly comparable to GVIAP outputs published prior to 2015-16.
 To address this, additional estimates will be made available on request for a number of GVIAP releases from 2010-11 to 2014-15 using an EVAO of $40,000 or greater.
-These estimates will be available on request in late 2017

 This product provides a broad range of data about the value of irrigated agricultural commodities produced in Australia.
 Detailed explanatory notes are provided in this publication to assist users in determining and specifying their data requirements and to understand the concepts underlying the data.